WillemMaetens/standaRdized/README.md

 # standaRdized
-R package for the calculation of Standardized Index values (SPI, SPEI, SSI,...) on a daily basis.
+standaRdized is an R package for the calculation of Standardized Index values (SPI, SPEI, SSI,...) on a daily basis.